steltenpower/PowerGists/animation.md

 ---

-¹: Part of that problem is fixed by using open file formats (e.g. HTML, SVG, ePub, Open Document Format, Linked Data, frictionless data).
-To help that, [FAIR files listing](https://github.com/steltenpower/FAIRfilesListing) was thought up.
+¹: Part of that problem is fixed by using open file formats (e.g. HTML, SVG, ePub, Open Document Format, Linked Data, frictionless data), where popular open source implementations usually shine.
+To help the end user with both, [FAIR files listing](https://github.com/steltenpower/FAIRfilesListing) was thought up.
 Looking to have it implemented everywhere for you, so help out!

 ²: make sure to look into the de facto standard for version control (of collections of files to be edited by groups): [git](https://thenewstack.io/tutorial-git-for-absolutely-everyone/)